justingarfield/home-ops/flux/infrastructure/README.md

 📁 infrastructure
 ├─📁 alerts            # alerts are used to send flux-related notifications to Discord, Slack, etc.
-├─📁 config            # configuration resources that are used by the infrastructure controllers ├─📁 controllers       # the actual infrastructure controller helmrelease definitions / confgiurations ├─📁 crds              # crds that are required by the controllers under here ├─📁 namespaces        # namespaces created before any of these resources (allows security labels to be applied) ├─📁 providers         # providers are used by alerts as the "mechanism" to send their notifications
+├─📁 config            # configuration resources that are used by the infrastructure controllers ├─📁 controllers       # the actual infrastructure controller helmrelease definitions / configurations ├─📁 crds              # crds that are required by the controllers under here ├─📁 namespaces        # namespaces created before any of these resources (allows security labels to be applied) ├─📁 providers         # providers are used by alerts as the "mechanism" to send their notifications